tonY1883/misc-utils/Readme.md

 #### `shutdown.cmd`
 Simple command for practical jokes and pranks.

+Put this inside the `Start` folder and let the game begins!

 #### `SkeletonHTML.htm`
-A basic, skeleton `HTML` file that contains nothing but a bunch of basic tags. no need to create a new one from strach any more, just fill in the respective tags if you ever have the needs to createdc a new `.htm` file.
+A basic, skeleton `HTML` file that contains nothing but a bunch of basic tags. no need to create a new one from scratch any more, just fill in the respective tags if you ever have the needs to create a new `.htm` file.

 #### `Win10LegacyWallpaperChooser.cmd`
 A script that opens the old, *Window 7* style wallpaper settings screen on *Windows 10*.
 It was never removed, just hidden.

 Good if you missed the *Wallpaper Slideshow* feature.

+#### `zip_test.sh`
+A script that test the integrity of all the zip files inside the current folder*(And sub-folders)*

 ## License

 All these files are licensed under the MIT License.